-Four San Diego Members of Congress will vote to impeach President Donald J. Trump
+Four San Diego Members of Congress voted to impeach President Donald J. Trump

 SAN DIEGO (KUSI) – As the House of Representatives debate the Articles of Impeachment prior to voting later Wednesday, all four eligible Representatives from the San Diego region are expected to vote in favor of impeaching the President of the United States.